 The result is a thick, extremely stable liquid food that is resistant to bacteria, mold, and fungi.
 It is easy to store, full of energy, and easy to digest as well.

-2. Why The Bees Make Honey?
+A. Why The Bees Make Honey?

-1. A source of food:
+1. A Source of Food:

 For us humans, honey may be a sweet side dish, something to complement a toast for breakfast.
 But for bees, honey is essential for survival.
 The carbs in honey give them the energy to fly around and do their work, while the pollen is a rich source of protein for their bodies.